transparentstats/guidelines/README.md

 We welcome contributions in all forms: comments, suggestions, edits, and proposed topics.
 To learn how to contribute, read [Contributing to the Guidelines](https://github.com/transparentstats/guidelines/wiki/Contributing-to-the-Guidelines) on the wiki.
-We also have a [Style Guide](https://github.com/transparentstats/guidelines/wiki/Style-Guide) and a contributor [Code of Conduct](https://github.com/transparentstats/guidelines/wiki/Code-of-Conduct).
+Especially, please have a look at the [Style Guide](https://github.com/transparentstats/guidelines/wiki/Style-Guide) and a contributor [Code of Conduct](https://github.com/transparentstats/guidelines/wiki/Code-of-Conduct).